 Plastic bag litter is dangerous and ugly.
-In the marine environment whole bags appear similar to the food normally eaten by animals such as turtles and whales.
+In the marine environment, whole bags appear similar to the food normally eaten by animals such as turtles and whales.
 Once ingested the animals can die.
-One alarming survey by the QLD Parks Service found 70% of dead Loggerhead Turtles had eaten plastic bags.
+One alarming survey by the Queensland Parks Service found 70% of dead Loggerhead Turtles had eaten plastic bags.
 The bags (including so-called biodegradable bags) also break up into microplastics, which can enter the food chain and end up on our plates.

 While most people don't litter plastic bags, we pay for their impact by a degraded environment and contamination of our seafood.
 Almost 50 environment and community groups have joined together to call for strong action.

 At least 180 million plastic bags enter the environment a year - from consumers, overflowing bins and landfill sites.

 Australia has tried a voluntary retailer program aiming to reduce lightweight plastic bags by 50%.
 It ended in 2005.
 Plastic bag use then increased between 2006 and 2007 by 17% and the litter continued to grow.